ZisisFl/content-based-image-search/README.md

 ```

 ### PostgreSQL
-In order to use this application you need to set up a connection with a PostgreSQL database to create and populate a table named pet_images records.
+In order to use this application you need to set up a connection with a PostgreSQL database to create and populate a table named `pet_images`.
 To set up connection with PostgreSQL you need to create a .env file with the following format.

 ```sh